abraunegg/onedrive/docs/podman.md

 ### Systemd Service & Auto Updating

 Podman supports running containers as a systemd service and also auto updating of the container images.
 Using the existing running container you can generate a systemd unit file to be installed by the **root** user.
-To have your container image auto-update with podman, it must first be created with the label `"io.containers.autoupdate=image"` mentioned in step 2.
+To have your container image auto-update with podman, it must first be created with the label `"io.containers.autoupdate=image"` mentioned in step 5 above.

 ```
 cd /tmp